asmblah/quarantiner/README.md

         config: ConfigOptions = { globals: {}, sandbox: 'default' }
     ): Promise<void>
     ```
-  - `wrapper`: a function that defines a script to be executed inside the sandbox.
+  - `wrapper`: a function that defines a script to be executed inside the sandbox realm.
   - `config`: an optional configuration object:
     - `config.globals`: globals that are expected to be defined by the script,
                         that should then be defined as globals on the main window/global object.